Modern Definition and Ancient Definition: Ancient and Modern Definition

+Up to now we have confronted modern mathematical practice with the ancient theory of definition directly.
+We now consider this confrontation and comparison as mediated by early modern developments in logic.

-With Descartes, Locke, Leibniz and Kant historically we acquired a new perspective on definition.
-Consider the \emph{primitive terms} or \emph{primitive concepts} of Leibniz's \emph{characteristica}.
-These correspond to abstracts of the form $\{x: P(x)\}, \{xy: R(x,y)\}$ and so forth, abstracts that Bealer called \emph{elementary}\cite{QC}.
+With the advent of modernity we acquired a new perspective on definition.
+Consider the \emph{primitive terms} or \emph{primitive concepts} of Leibniz's \emph{characteristica universalis} project.
+These correspond to atomic predicates\footnote{Our model in section 2 also has, as we saw, a notion of 'simple term' defined in terms of indecomposability via $\times$.
+We also pointed out Aristotle's explicit discussion of complex terms. }.
 All other concepts are then supposedly defined in terms of these and result from these through logical combination.
-An important project is to find anticipations of a theory of primitive concepts - the clear and distinct ideas - in ancient philosophy\footnote{for instance in the Stoic prolepsis, ennoia and lekta, the \emph{logoi} of Proclus (or Proclus' analysis of Euclid's \emph{Elements}) or the 'ineffables' in Socrates' dream in the \emph{Theaetetus } or generally where the mature Aristotle shifts his concern from genera to elements, principles and axioms, to the \emph{sensus communis}, the forms and the \emph{nous}.
+The idea of primitive concepts - the clear and distinct ideas - was however also anticipated in ancient philosophy\footnote{for instance in the Stoic prolepsis, ennoia and lekta, the \emph{logoi} of Proclus or the 'ineffables' in Socrates' dream in the \emph{Theaetetus }.
 See \cite{criv} for an interesting discussion on the Stoic theory of definition.}.
-The theory of primitive terms departs and goes far beyond the five predicabilia.
+The theory of primitive terms departs from the classical theory of definition.
 Primitive terms are not supreme genera nor infima species.
 They satisfy \emph{axioms}.
-Axioms are more interesting than Aristotelic definitions.
+Axioms could be contrasted with Aristotelic definitions.
 They bridge the gap with modern logic.
-We should not speak of a definition in isolation but of a \emph{system of definitions}\footnote{for simplicity we will not consider here recursive or inductive definitions or inductive types such as employed in the calculus of constructions.}. $U_2$ comes with a finite set of contants and $n$-ary predicate symbols.
-We then consider a set $\mathcal{C}$ consisting of new constants which are ordered $c_1,...,c_m$ and a set of new $n$-ary predicate symbols $\mathcal{R}$ which are ordered $R_1,...,R_k$.
-Then a \emph{system of definition} consists of a pair of ordered sets of formulas $(C,R)$ described as follows: $C$ consists of a sequence $\phi_1,....,\phi_m$ of sentences of the form $c_i = \phi'_i$ where $\phi'_i$ can only contain new constants that occur in the $\phi_j$ for $j < i$. $R$ consists in a sequence $\psi_1,...,\psi_k$ of sentences of the form $\forall x_1...x_s.
-(R_i(x_1,...,x_s) \leftrightarrow \psi'_i)$ where $s$ is the arity of $R_i$ and the only new predicate symbols that may occur in $\psi'_i$ are those in $\psi_j$ for $j < i$.

-It is natural to impose that all sentences in the definition system be structurally irreducible as well as satisfying some optimality constraints.
+We should not speak of a definition in isolation but only of a \emph{system of definitions}.
+We will return to this in the final section.

+We now show how the ancient theory of definition could be reinterpreted in terms of the modern primitive term based approach.